sumn2u/learn-javascript/en/functions/recursive-functions.md

 fibonacci(5); // Returns 5
 ```

-In conclusion, recursive functions are a valuable tool in JavaScript for solving problems that involve repetitive subtasks.
+Recursive functions are a valuable tool in JavaScript for solving problems that involve repetitive subtasks.
 When used correctly, they can lead to elegant and efficient solutions.